I think we should use “method”, in Rust, to refer specifically to associated functions which would be object safe if put in a trait.

 Again, we’ve changed very little here.

-We’ve indirectly renamed increment
+We’ve indirectly renamed increment again;

-it can be referred to as Increment::count
+it can be referred to as Increment::count,

-or as <Count as Increment>::increment
+or as <Count as Increment>::increment.

 We’ve also given ourselves, as programmers, some flexibility.

-could apply to many different types, it’s possible to make our
+Since Increment could apply to many different types, it’s possible to make our

 code a bit more future proof, using generics.